Kinneret Farm: After the establishment of the state

 In 1949, the courtyard became a military camp of the IDF.
-From 1950 to 1974, the farm served as an base before being abandoned.
+From 1950 to 1974, the farm served as a base before being abandoned.

 When the IDF base was dismantled in the late 1970s, the location was named a national historic site.
 It was declared a "national conservation site", eventually restored, and opened to visitors in 2007.
 It now serves as a museum and educational center.